 2.2.4.
 Defining competencies and learning outcomes for PM

 2.2.5.
 Printing of PM curricula

 Animation and Production/Post-production modules were developed following the expertise of the EU partners.
 For this aim, all the course types, contents, and teaching materials were developed and published.
 Training of academic staff members from Albanian/Kosovo institutions both in EU partner countries and in-home countries were organized regarding the offered specific modules.
 The other activity realized is the equipment purchasing including the necessary hardware and software.
 The equipment was bought for local labs opened at EPOKA, UBT, and UP partners.
-The necessary literature that will be offered to students and the AMU library is purchased as well.
+The necessary literature that is offered to students are purchased and are part of the library at UAMD.
 Training of staff members in Partner Countries for equipment usage is the next activity of this work package.
-Moreover, AMU staff had advanced training due to the variety of equipment they have in the newly established laboratory/studio.
-Teaching materials are prepared in line with EU, national and institutional standards and practices.
+Moreover, UAMD staff had advanced training due to the variety of equipment they have in the newly established laboratory/studio.
+Teaching materials are being prepared in line with EU, national and institutional standards and practices.
 They are prepared in form of paper books and electronic materials (presentations, teaching notes, lecture notes, etc.).
 Methodological instructions for teaching and student practices are designed.
 WP2-3 includes the following activities:

 2.3.1.
 Training staff members on modules